thegetty/inventories-and-surveys/content/conclusion.md

     -   Take an interdisciplinary approach to the work

-    -   Engage community and topical experts as project advisors
+    -   Engage community, cultural, and topic experts as project advisors and peer reviewers whose time is considered in the project budget

 ## Recommendations